shax209/patreon-clone-nextjs-15-schematic-sanity-clerk-shadcn-typescript-main/README.md

 A modern, membership platform built with Next.js 15, Sanity CMS, and Clerk authentication.
 Features a creator profile, subscriber management, premium content access, and integrated payment processing.

-## Things to do before you start

-#### Support the Project

-When you sign up for services using our affiliate links, you help support the continued development of project's like these at no extra cost to you:

-- 1️⃣ Get Started with Sanity 👉 https://www.sanity.io/sonny?utm_source=youtube&utm_medium=video&utm_content=patreon

-- 2️⃣ Get Started with Clerk 👉 https://go.clerk.com/buyiIeO

-- 3️⃣ Get Started with Schematic 👉 https://schematichq.com/papareact?utm_source=youtube&utm_campaign=sonny_20250507

-These partnerships allow us to maintain this project while keeping it free and open source.
-Thank you for your support!

 ## Features